SamGVanN/GetReadyToWork/README.md

 ## COMPATIBLE PLATFORMS

 Windows, Linux(WIP*), MacOS(WIP*)
-To choose the apps that are launched, see "HOW TO.txt" To create an executable of GetReadyToWork, see "HOW TO.txt"

-Feel free to participate in this project with merge requests to do make compatibility easier, every participation will be welcome.
+Feel free to participate in this project with merge requests to make compatibility easier, every participation will be welcome.

+## Launched applications

+To choose the apps that are launched, see "HOW TO.txt"

+To create an executable of GetReadyToWork, see "HOW TO.txt"

+---
+Authored by Samuel VANNIER

-* Work in progress
+\* Work in progress